lzqsd/TransparentShapeDatasetCreation/README.md

   * For each shape, we render 75 depth maps from different views and fuse the depth map together to generate a mesh.
 After that, we use subdivision to smooth the generated surface.
 The purpose of this step is to remove the inner surface and keep only the outer surface.

 ### Creating testing set
-To create the testing set, please set `--mode` to `test` and `--re` to 600 and rerun all the above commands again.
+To create the testing set, please set `--mode` to `test` and `--re` to 600 and rerun all the commands from 1 to  again.

 ### Creating 5-view and 20-view dataset